 This learning center activity includes a printable recording sheet that has 20 crows and a scarecrow.
 Each crow has a number 1-20 printed on it.
 The file also includes 20 cards with different numbers of crows on them.

 The object of the counting activity is to pick a card and count the number of crows on it.
+The focus is on the importance of counting each crow on the card from left to right to find the correct number of crows.

 Find the number on the recording sheet that matches the same number of crows on the card and color in that crow.